 4. Bethnal Green

-Bethnal Green is an area in the East End of London as part of the London Borough of Tower Hamlets.
+Bethnal Green is an area in the East End of London that is part of the Borough of Tower Hamlets.
+It is also part of the Greater London area.

 It is an up-and-coming area for young professionals.